 While earplugs are not directly known to cause vertigo, they can cause minor ear problems such as a build-up of wax, that can lead to further problems associated with the ear.
-They are generally safe, to use but they are not advisable to be used when one is sleeping or in a situation where they are not necessary.
+They are safe to use, but they are not advisable when one is sleeping or when they are unnecessary.

 To select the best earplugs for your vertigo problem, you need to consider the budget, accessibility, urgency and several other factors

 You need to know the time you will need protection for.
 This information will be provided by your doctor since it will depend on the extent of the condition in your body.

 There are problems that should be addressed more immediately than others.
 For instance, if your work condition is in a noisy place, it may increase the challenges you are experiencing, hence the need for earplugs immediately.

 However, your doctor may feel it necessary to observe your condition more, and try out other treatment methods and will, therefore, recommend a delay in the earplug's purchase.

 This relates to how easily you can purchase the earplugs in the area you live in.
 If there are in an area where there are many pharmacies, you are likely to get a variety to choose from.
 Earplugs for treating vertigo are highly specialized, and you may not get them in local pharmacies.
 You may choose to order them online by giving specifications and reading reviews or getting advice from a medical practitioner.